Geometric Data Analysis

 Cibois P., 2014, Les méthodes d’analyse d’enquêtes.
 Nouvelle édition en ligne.
 Lyon: ENS Éditions.

-De Leeuw J et van der Heijden PGM, 1985, Quasi-Correspondence Analysis, Leiden University. of Leiden.
+De Leeuw J et van der Heijden PGM, 1985, Quasi-Correspondence Analysis, University of Leiden.

 Dolédec S. and Chessel D., 1994, “Co-inertia analysis: an alternative method for studying species-environment relationships”, Freshwater Biology, 31, 277–294.